Histamine Lowering Probiotics for People with Mast Cell Activation Syndrome and Histamine Intolerance

 Which Probiotic strains to avoid if you have Mast Cell Activation Syndrome or Histamine Intolerance

-Here’s a list of the top probiotic strains to potentially avoid if you have Mast Cell Activation Syndrome or Histamine Intolerance:
+Here’s a list of the top probiotic strains that can be problematic for some sensitive people with Mast Cell Activation Syndrome or Histamine Intolerance:

 - L. casei – may produce histamine and tyramine